 Program Overview:

-The fully online Master’s in school cousneling provides instruction and internship experiences across eight focus areas: ss eight areas:
+The fully online Master’s in school counseling provides instruction and internship experiences across eight focus areas: Human growth and development, social and cultural foundations, helping relationships, group work, career and lifestyle development, appraisal, research and program evaluation, and professional orientation.

 CACREP-accredited School Counseling Masters Programs In North Carolina